wazuh/wazuh-documentation/source/cloud-service/your-environment/send-syslog-data.rst

 3. Deploy a Wazuh agent on the same host that has rsyslog.

-4. Configure the agent to read the syslog output file editing ``/var/ossec/etc/ossec.conf``.
+4. Configure the agent to read the syslog output file by editing ``/var/ossec/etc/ossec.conf``.

    .. code-block:: XML